 When you’re ready to manage your App-V packages using Group Policy, PolicyPak is here for you.

 Click on Download to get the software and try it out for yourself

 Manage App-V applications dynamically with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Founder of PolicyPak Software and Group Policy MVP.
+Hi, this is Jeremy Moskowitz, Founder of PolicyPak Software and former Group Policy MVP.
 I want to show you in this video how you can use PolicyPak and Group Policyto deliver settings to any Microsoft App-V virtualized application.

 Let’s go ahead and run this first one.
 This is “WinZip.”
 You can see it’s launching WinZip for the first time coming down from the server.
 What you’ll notice if you consider what users see, they go to “Options/Configuration…” and there’s a lot of stuff for users to get wrong here.